SaveTubaTeam/saveTuba/README.md

 **For macOS only**, follow the tutorial here to set up Xcode: https://docs.expo.dev/workflow/ios-simulator/.
 Note: it is recommended that you use Android Studio for development because Xcode sucks.
 Use Xcode for platform-specific testing.
 We will be using Android Studio for the rest of this setup guide.

-And now for the build, **copy and paste the following link in your Android emulator's browser and install the .apk**: https://expo.dev/accounts/savetubateam/projects/SaveTuba/builds/47edb106-71c1-4229-aa16-659ba1d25dd5 (last updated 10/19/24, note that builds are invalidated after 2 weeks)
+And now for the build, **copy and paste the following link in your Android emulator's browser and install the .apk**: https://expo.dev/accounts/savetubateam/projects/SaveTuba/builds/47edb106-71c1-4229-aa16-659ba1d25dd5 (last updated 10/19/24, note that new builds are invalidated after 2 weeks)

 In your terminal, run the following command to start the development build: